In this article, you'll learn how to resolve some common issues with embedded signup forms.

-Typically, a subscriber should submit your form and see a success message that indicates that they've been added to your list.
+Typically, a subscriber should submit your form and see a success message that indicates that they've been added.
 If there are errors in their submission, they would see an error message.
 If none of these things happen, our servers may not have received the form.

 If you need to have more than one embedded form on a single web page, use one of these solutions.

 Subscribers got success message but aren't on my list.

 Two issues can cause this result.
 One is on the user's end, and one could have to do with your form code.

 - If you use the double opt-in process, new subscribers must confirm their subscription via email before they can be added to your audience.
 It's possible that these subscribers haven't completed the process yet.
 Ask if they have received the Confirmation email, and whether they have checked their spam or junk folders.